Roaming in Red Wing

 This view is disabled-accessible; climb it by car from East Seventh Street.
 Memorial Park includes round stone picnic tables, a disc-golf course, mountain-bike trails and, in winter, four miles of challenging ski trails.

-Red Wing with kids: Just south of town on the river, Colvill Park includes the Universal Playground & Discovery Center, a large and colorful modern playground with a series of charming gardens, including the Faerie Garden.
+Red Wing with kids: Just south of town on the river, Colvill Park includes Universal Playground, a large and colorful modern playground with a series of charming gardens, including the Faerie Garden.

 There are also tennis courts and picnic tables.
 In summer, the Colvill Aquatic Center has a pool with a large water slide.